Billy Hughes: First marriage

+Their union was solid, though sometimes strained by Hughes' devotion to his work and frequent absences from home.
+Elizabeth had little interest in politics, and was sometimes ill at ease in the social situations that occurred as her husband's career progressed.

+She died of heart failure on 1 September 1906, aged 42, after a long period of ill health, and was interred at Gore Hill Cemetery.

 Second marriage

 After his first wife's death, Hughes's oldest daughter Ethel kept house for him and helped look after the younger children.
 After a brief courtship, he remarried on 26 June 1911 to Mary Ethel Campbell, the daughter of a well-to-do pastoralist.
 At the time of their marriage, he was 48 and she was 37.
 Mary was politically and socially astute, and her husband often turned to her for advice on political matters.
 Unusually for the time, he insisted that he be accompanied by her on all of his overseas trips, even those made during wartime.
 Through his second marriage, Hughes also became the brother-in-law of John Haynes, one of the founders of The Bulletin.
 His niece, Edith Haynes, lived with him and his wife as a companion for many years.